-Lewis Hamilton has begun his quest for a sixth Formula 1 championship-winning success in 2019, having affirmed his status as a modern-day great and moved within striking distance of arguably the sport's all-time legend Michael Schumacher and his many milestones.
+Lewis Hamilton has secured a sixth Formula 1 world championship success in 2019, having affirmed his status as a modern-day great and moved within striking distance of arguably the sport's all-time legend Michael Schumacher and his many milestones.

 Having already eclipsed the German's record for pole positions and the number of circuits won at, it's time now to consider the thought that many of Schumacher's long-standing F1 records may not be as insurmountable as once thought.

 Arguably in the best form of his career, the Mercedes star is showing no signs of slowing down as he approaches his mid-thirties, but can he really re-write the record books, or will the presence of young stars such as Max Verstappen and Charles Leclerc slow his progress in the coming years?

 Rob Watts examines the records in reach of Hamilton, starting with the most prestigious one in Schumacher's possession…

 When Schumacher secured his seventh and final world drivers' title in 2004, neither Hamilton or fellow four-time champion Sebastian Vettel had made their F1 debuts, let alone added their names to the roll call of champions.
 Juan Manuel Fangio's previous record of five titles stood for 46 years until Schumacher eclipsed the Argentine, but to add a seventh was, to many, a step that would surely never be equalled.

 Now, after winning five of the past six championships to add to his maiden title win from 2008, Hamilton has moved beyond Fangio and has only Schumacher ahead.